 Back-to-Preschool Shoes: The Yay to the Nay

-We went to a kid’s shoe store in lower Manhattan that is known for it’s large selection.
-Mazzy grew another TWO SIZES over the summer and is now a 9.
+We went to a kid’s shoe store in lower Manhattan that is known for its large selection.
+My five-year old daughter, Mazzy, grew another TWO SIZES over the summer and is now a size 9.
 Which is crazy because I bought two pairs of shoes a few months ago that I thought she would be able to wear over the winter and they are both a size 8.

 A size 9 puts her squarely in the middle of the baby shoes and the kids’ shoes which made finding the right size more difficult.
 A lot of the baby shoes didn’t run that big and the big kid shoes didn’t run that small.
 Therefore, the shoes that fit correctly and were appropriate for preschool dwindled quickly into a very small selection.

-For instance, we tried a variety of shoes by Camper (all adorable, although pretty pricey) but the ones we saw didn’t have a lip on the heel and the shoes were too flat and rigid for running.
+For instance, we tried a variety of shoes by Camper (all adorable, although pretty pricey) but the ones we saw didn’t have a lip on the heel (point #2) and the shoes were too flat and rigid for running (point #3).
 See below.

 One of the best toddler shoe brands I have found is Stride Rite.
 They have a variety of girly selections (pinks, purples, sparkles, bows, etc.) which is important to my daughter (she kept shouting, “I want the pink ones!”) but their soles are perfectly contoured for active play.
 Plus most of the Stride Rite shoes have the lip on the heel, a thick sole and fit well.
 Unfortunately, the pink ones that Mazzy wanted weren’t available in her size but I was able to convince her that a shiny purple pair was just as good.